 A Man Betrayed

-As recanted by the Santa Fe Travelers blog, "The first reports of her presence, according to local tour guide and ghost expert, John Lorenzen, were in the late 1970s.
+As recanted by the former Santa Fe Travelers blog, "The first reports of her presence, according to local tour guide and ghost expert, John Lorenzen, were in the late 1970s.
 Owners of The Three Sisters Boutique, a shop located at the hotel, had some interesting experiences.
 Every morning, there was an extra ten-dollar bill in the cash drawer.
 One day, according to witnesses, a rack of clothing levitated.
 Reportedly, the lights would go on and off in the shop and the odor of cigar-smoke would permeate the air.
 No one knows if the corporal Sister George actually wielded a stogie."

-Spend The Night In Room 256
+Spend the Night in Room 256

 Located on six historically rich acres in downtown Santa Fe is the historic La Posada de Santa Fe resort.
 Within its beautiful landscaped grounds and fountains sits the hotel’s centerpiece, the Staab House, a Victorian mansion built by an old Santa Fe Trail merchant in 1882.
 Amassing a fortune as a major supply contractor for the U.S. Army during the Civil War, Abraham Staab built the beautiful three-story brick mansion for his wife Julia